unik-name/docs.unikname.network/docs/cli/README.md

 ### `read-wallet`

 #### Introduction
-Command used to display wallet informations
+Command used to display wallet information

 #### Parameters